software-mansion/react-native-gesture-handler/docs/docs/introduction.md

 ### Automatic workletization of gesture callbacks

-Reanimated's Babel plugin is setup in a way that automatically marks callbacks passed to gestures in the configuration chain as worklets, this means that as long as all your callbacks are defined in a single chain, you don't need to add a `'worklet';` directive at the beginning of the functions.
+Reanimated's Babel plugin is setup in a way that automatically marks callbacks passed to gestures in the configuration chain as worklets.
+This means that as long as all your callbacks are defined in a single chain, you don't need to add a `'worklet';` directive at the beginning of the functions.
 Here is an example that will be automatically workletized:
 ```jsx
 const gesture = Gesture.Tap().onBegin(() => {
   console.log(_WORKLET);